lxasqjc/Foveation-for-Segmentation-of-Mega-pixel-Histology-Images/README.md

-# Foveation for Segmention of Mega-pixel Histology Images
+# Foveation for Segmentation of Mega-pixel Histology Images